plandem/xlsx/docs/src/guide/iterate.md

 ```

 ### Walk
-Or you can `Walk` method to process cells in range
+Or you can use `Walk` method to process cells in range
 ```go
 	//Walk through the cells of row
 	sheet.Row(0).Walk(func(idx, cIdx, rIdx int, c *xlsx.Cell) {